SEED-platform/pyseed-examples/README.md

 ### Getting Started

-To get started, you will need to checkout py-seed (with the branch `add-seed-helpers`) and place the project at the same level as this project.
+To get started, you will need to checkout py-seed or install py-seed.
+Installing pyseed is easier but limited the ability to update during development.
+If you checkout py-seed, then place the project at the same level as this project.
 For example:

 ```
 cd ..
 git clone git@github.com:SEED-platform/py-seed.git
-git checkout add-seed-helpers
+git checkout develop
 ```

 Then install the poetry-based dependencies.
 Note that installing a package from GitHub through poetry can cause some issues with updating, therefore, it is easiest (for now) to clone the dependencies manually.